Best Backpacking Tents of 2024

 The Telos also has exceptional ventilation – it features a huge apex vent that can be opened or closed plus low venting on the vestibules that can be deployed when necessary.
 We find that the vents create truly excellent circulation and provide comfortable and practically condensation-free nights.
 Other creature comforts, like the light-dispersing Lightbar and shady Hangout Mode, add to its livability and make the Telos feel like a little slice of luxury in the backcountry.

-Though it’s pretty spendy, the comfort the Telos provides is worth the cost if you’re looking for a versatile 2-person backpacking tent with all of the details dialed in.
+Though it’s a little spendy, the comfort the Telos provides is worth the cost if you’re looking for a versatile 2-person backpacking tent with all of the details dialed in.
 There’s really nothing else on the market like this tent, and we recommend it to hikers whose main priority is comfort on trail.

-Full Review: Sea to Summit Telos TR2
+More: Sea to Summit Telos TR2 Full Review

 NEMO Dagger OSMO 2